-As our days begin to become shorter and nights longer this restricts the time time birds have to forage for their food, while at the same time natural food becomes more scarce.
+As our days begin to become shorter and nights longer this restricts the time birds must forage for their food, while at the same time natural food becomes scarcer.
 It's now a case that the wild birds in our garden have become more and more dependent on the food we leave out for them as an essential supplement to what they can source themselves, especially as the Winter season approaches.

 By having convenient, easy to access and high-energy food source in your garden, it really could make the difference between life and death for some of our most beautiful bird species.
 Here are 5 tips to help with your feeding the birds in your garden.

 1. Make sure your bird feeders are visible to the birds